Spatial-Angular Attention Network for Light Field Reconstruction: Spatial-Angular Attention Network

 \subsection{Network Architecture}

-We propose a multi-scale reconstruction structure to maintain the view consistency (i.e., continuity in the angular dimension) in the low spatial scale while preserving fine details in the high spatial scales.
-The backbone of the proposed SAA-Net follows the encoder-decoder structure with skip connections, also known as U-net, as shown in Fig. \ref{fig:CNN}(a).
-But the proposed SAA-Net has two particular differences: 1) We use deconvolution along the angular dimension in each skip connection branch before the concatenation in the decoder part; 2) We apply convolution layers with stride specifically in the spatial dimensions of the light field.
+We propose a network with Multi-Scale Reconstruction (MSR) structure to maintain view consistency (i.e., continuity in the angular dimension) in the low spatial resolution feature space while preserving fine details in the high spatial resolution feature space.
+As shown in Fig. \ref{fig:CNN}(a), the backbone of the proposed SAA-Net follows the encoder-decoder structure with skip connections (also known as U-net).
+But the proposed SAA-Net has two particular differences: 1) In each skip connection, we use a deconvolution layer along the angular dimension before feeding the feature maps to the decoder part; 2) In the encoder part, we use strided convolution with stride only in the spatial dimensions of the light field.
 Table~\ref{table:Archi} provides the detailed configuration of the proposed SAA-Net.

-The \textbf{encoder} part of the SAA-Net construct multi-scale light field features and reduces the redundant information in the spatial dimension to alleviate the computational and GPU memory costs for the non-local perception in the spatial-angular attention module.
-We use two convolutional layers (3D) with stride $[2, 2]$ and $[2, 1]$ to downsample the spatial resolution of the light field with ratio 4 and 2 along the width and height dimension, respectively.
-Before each downsampling, two 3D convolutional layers with filter sizes $3\times1\times3$ and $1\times3\times3$ (width, height and angular) are employed to take place of a single convolutional layer with filter size $3\times3\times3$, reducing $1/3$ parameters without performance degradation.
+The \textbf{encoder} part of the SAA-Net generates multi-scale light field features and reduces the redundant information in the spatial dimension to save the computational and GPU memory costs for the non-local perception.
+We use two convolutional layers (3D) with stride $[2, 2]$ and $[2, 1]$ to downsample the spatial resolution of the light field feature with ratio 4 and 2 along the width and height dimension, respectively.
+Before each downsampling, two 3D convolutional layers with filter sizes $3\times1\times3$ and $1\times3\times3$ (width, height and angular) are employed to take place of a single convolutional layer with filter size $3\times3\times3$, reducing $1/3$ parameters without performance degradation~\cite{YeungECCV2018}.

-The \textbf{skip connections} are fed with the feature layers before the downsampling in each encoder level, as shown in Fig. \ref{fig:CNN}(a), which have full and half spatial resolutions.
-For each skip connection, a deconvolution layer (also known as transpose convolution layer) is then applied to upsample the feature map in the angular dimension, followed by a $1\times1\times1$ convolution.
-For the reconstruction of a 3D light field $L(x,y,s)$, the angular information can be mainly extracted from the 2D EPI $E(x,s)$, therefore, the filter size in each deconvolution layer is set to $3\times1\times7$.
+The \textbf{skip connections} copy the feature layers before each downsampling layer in the encoder, as shown in Fig. \ref{fig:CNN}(a).
+For each skip connection, a deconvolution layer (also known as transposed convolution layer) is applied to upsample the feature map in the angular dimension, followed by a $1\times1\times1$ convolution.
+Since the angular information mainly concentrates on the 2D EPI $E(x,s)$ for reconstructing a 3D light field $L(x,y,s)$, the filter size in each deconvolution layer in the skip connection is set to $3\times1\times7$.